This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 “Arbiter Toren,” Lucan said, grinning, his voice cutting through the hammering rain.
 “I know that face.
 You have become something of a terror to my people in such a short time.
 To what do I owe this honor?”

-He pantomimed a bow, spreading one arm.
+He gave an exaggerated bow, spreading one arm.
 His words dripped with thinly veiled mockery.
 His hand brushed the liquid-metal suka at his side.
 Intentional, of course.

 Toren stepped forward, just as unfazed by the storm.
 “You cannot control that thing,” he called over the din, nodding toward the railing and the Colossus.
 “Maybe you believe that you can.
-Maybe it will destroy Iveria first.
-But in the end, it will destroy you as well.
-Call off your fleet and let the Armada put it down.
-We can continue the Old War tomorrow.”
+I know you hope it will destroy Iveria, but it will destroy you too.”

 Lucan’s grin widened.
-“Is that why you have come?
+“Is that why you’ve come?
 To tell me the meaning of my works?
-You do not command here.
-You barely command daddy’s ship.”
+You don’t command here.
+You barely command daddy’s skyship.”

 His voice darkened.
-“If you are here, then who commands The Arcadia?”
-He let the words hang.
-“It must be a well-drilled crew that does not need her master.
-It makes one wonder if they ever did.”
+“If you’re here, then who commands the Arcadia?”
+He let the question hang.
+“It must be a well-drilled crew that doesn’t need its master.
+Makes one wonder if they ever did.
+Or if the great Toren Luinondo was just that.
+Only a name.”

-He tilted his head.
-“You risk much coming here.
+Lucan tilted his head.
+“You risk a great deal, coming here.
 Do you think killing me will end this that quickly?”

 Two of Toren’s soldiers flanked him, while the fourth lingered near the speeder.
 The two warriors pulled out Iverian sukas, shaping the liquid metal into a short sword and a scythe.
 The man in the back did not draw a weapon.
 Perhaps he was just the pilot.

-Lucan assessed them with cool disdain.
-Three Arbiters, and the one in the back an unknown.
+Lucan’s gaze swept over them, his expression unreadable.
+Three Arbiters, and the one in the back, an unknown.

 “Guards, leave Toren to me.
-Occupy the two beside him.
-Do not kill them.
-All four are mine, but make sure none of you get in my way.”
+Occupy the two beside him, but do not kill them.
+All four are mine, make sure none of you get in my way.”

 He gestured toward the lone figure in the back, the only one unarmed.
 “Rook, think you can handle the scrawny one?”